paulross/PyCppContainers/docs/sphinx/source/cpp_api.rst

 --------------------------

 All of the conversion functions from C++ to Python return an ``PyObject *``.
-If this is non-NULL it is a *new reference* and it is te responsibility of the caller to dispose off it.
+If this is non-NULL it is a *new reference* and it is the responsibility of the caller to dispose off it.

 On failure these functions will return NULL
 Reasons for failure can be: